Sat, Sep 04|

 •Travel speed will be at an average pace determined by the slowest vehicle.
 Mid and tail gunners will keep the group together.

-•There are some narrow spots on the trail surrounded by foliage so be prepared for Rocky Mountain Pinstriping.
+•There are only a couple narrow spots on the trail surrounded by foliage, which i didnt have an issue with in my JKU but be prepared for Rocky Mountain Pinstriping.
 The larger the vehicle, the more chance for pinstriping.

 •Keep in mind this is a backcountry trip, not a rock crawling trip, so the trails aren't going to be hardcore challenges the entire time.
 There are few challenging spots, but nothing extreme.